aidelab-iitbombay/PyGuLP/examples/Examples_README.md

 The reference results above provide benchmark outputs for the stated constructed datasets and default weights.

-Small differences in floating-point display are not substantive.
-For models with multiple equivalent optima, such as the hospital waiting-time example, a solver may return a different decision-variable allocation with the same optimal objective and feasibility conditions.
+For models with multiple equivalent optima, a solver may return a different decision-variable allocation with the same optimal objective and feasibility conditions.